matvign/batchrenamer/docs/documentation.md

 ```

 # 2. Displaying information
-There are different behaviours depending on the arguments quiet and verbose.
-Only one can be set at any time.
+There are different behaviours depending on the arguments quiet, verbose and dryrun.
+Quiet and verbose cannot be set at the same time.

 ## 2.1 Parser level
 The parser level is where arguments are read in.
 The following applies:
+* If error with arguments, show error, quit
 * If verbose, show arguments used
 * If no optional arguments set, quit
 * If no files found, quit
-* If verbose and files found, show files found
+* If verbose, show files found
 ```
+if argumenterror:
+    show error with arguments
+    quit
 if verbose:
     show arguments used
 if no optional arguments set